sirius90/ngApplication/README.md

 <b>Not published to Azure App Service Subcription. </b>

-// This repository was created in part of an interview code test for UTIMCO who provided the malformed JSON object hastily pasted in an email.
+// This repository was created in part of an interview code test for UTIMCO in Austin who provided a malformed JSON object hastily pasted in an email.